Rocket-CDS/RocketPluginProjectTemplate/README.md

 This project should now compile.

+## IMPORTANT: DataObjectLimpet.cs
+**Edit "DataObjectLimpet.cs" class.**
+The DataObjectLimpet.cs class should match the required data objects.
+Usually copying the system DataObjectLimpet.cs Populate() method will be enough.

 ## Database Changes

 The project template uses an example a class limpet call "ArticleLimpet" and "ArticleListLimpet".
 These are the data source access points.
 By default they use the DNNrocket table, but this may need to be changed depending of what table the Rocket System is using.